Preparation

 centers, vocational rehabilitation offices, and correctional programs.

-Bachelor's degree holders may also work as research or administrative
+Bachelor's degree holders may also work as administrative assistants for

 In the Federal

-and one course in statistics qualify for entry-level positions.
-However,
+experience to qualify for entry-level positions.
+However, competition

-competition for these jobs is keen because this is one of the few ways
+for these jobs is keen because this is one of the few ways in which one

 The American